skaspy/skaspy/README.md

 - 👋 Hi, I’m Sabine.
 - 😀 she/her
 - 👀 I’m interested in Java and Android App development.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and JavaScript.
-- 👭I’m looking to collaborate on IT edu projects.
+- 👭 I’m looking to collaborate on IT edu projects.
-- 🚲 I love climbing, cycling and bikepacking.
+- 🚲 I love climbing and bikepacking.
 - 💻 I'm looking for a new developer job.
 - 📫 How to reach me: bee.coding@gmx.de